UA journalism students aren't just learning how to put together print, online and video stories — they're doing it.

 Arizona Cat's Eye is the course for students concentrating in broadcast journalism.
 Through extensive hands-on experience students write, report, shoot, produce, and edit hard news and feature stories for broadcast.
 The best stories of the semester will air as part of Arizona Cat's Eye, the school's news magazine featured on Arizona Public Media.

-The Hub - Arizona-Sonora News Service offers readers and media outlets the best journalism being produced by students in the University of Arizona School of Journalism.
+Arizona Sonora News offers readers and media outlets the best journalism being produced by students in the University of Arizona School of Journalism.